Who I Work With

 Medical Executive Committees Managing Privileging Actions and Reportable Events

-Advising on the intersection of peer review decisions, privileging actions, and mandatory NPDB reporting thresholds — from someone who has sat in hundreds of those proceedings.
+Advising on the intersection of privileging actions, adverse decisions, and mandatory NPDB reporting thresholds — interpreted the way the federal agency interprets them, from someone who has sat in hundreds of those proceedings.

 03 · Medical Staff Services